raymondlo84Fork/MSBuild2025/openvino_genai/whisper/README.md

 ```
 python recorder.py
 ```
-This will run the recorder, and it will record from the microphone for 5 seconds.
+This will run the recorder, and it will record from the microphone for 5 seconds and save the result as `output.wav`.

 ## Run the code